Vortices in Black Holes

 the charge is given by,

 Correspondingly, in this regime the energy of a stationary bubble, its radius and charge satisfy,

 All the above relations, up to order one factors, hold also in the thick-wall regime, in which we have

-It was observed \cite{Dvali:2021tez} that in this regime, the bubble exhibits a striking correspondence with a black hole when the system saturates the upper bound on unitarity \eqref{eq:Uni}.
-At this point, the characteristics of the saturon bubble of the $SU( N )$ theory become isomorphic to an equal-radius black hole of gravity, under the mapping $f \rightarrow M_{\Prm}$.
-In particular, the mass, entropy and radius of the saturon bubble satisfy,
+It was observed \cite{Dvali:2021tez} that in this (i.e., thick-wall) regime, the bubble exhibits a striking correspondence with a black hole when the system saturates the upper bound on unitarity \eqref{eq:Uni}.
+At this point, the characteristics of the saturon bubble of the SU$( N )$ theory become isomorphic to an equal-radius black hole of gravity, under the mapping $f \rightarrow M_{\Prm}$ In particular, the mass, entropy and radius of the saturon bubble satisfy,

 The source of the bubble's microstate entropy, which matches the Bekenstein-Hawking entropy of the corresponding black hole, is the exponential degeneracy of the Goldstone vacuum in the bubble interior.
+From now on, the thick-wall regime will be the focus of this work.

 In order to establish the basis for vorticity, let us notice that the Lagrangian \eqref{eq:Lag} admits a second, topologically non-trivial, configuration in form of a global vortex line \cite{Vilenkin:2000jqa}.
-In polar coordinates $(r, \varphi, z)$ it is described by the ansatz, \vs{-1mm}
+In polar coordinates $(r, \varphi, z)$ it is described by the ansatz \vs{-1mm}

 where $\rho( r )$ is interpolating between $\rho( 0 ) = 0$ and $\rho( \infty ) = f$.
 The existence of the solution is guaranteed by the topologically non-trivial boundary condition with winding number $n$.
 The core of the vortex has a size $\delta_{\vrm} \sim 1 / m$ which is comparable to the thickness of the bubble wall in the previous example.